-With insane gas prices and rising rage against corn based biodiesel, a new fuel looks like it just may just steal the spotlight.
-Simple green pond scum Algae is that new fuel and it may just prove to be the mightiest fuels of all.
+With insane gas prices and rising rage against corn-based biodiesel, a new fuel looks like it just may just steal the spotlight.
+Simple green pond scum Algae is that new fuel and it may just prove to be the mightiest fuel of all.

 There’s tremendous producing potential for algae fuel.
 It produces 10,000 gallons of fuel a year compared to the 635 that palm oil produces and 48 gallons from soy.
 And it’s cheaper.
 I did find ONE major negative.
 Your car won’t smell like French fries.
 But, I guess nothing’s perfect.

 Green algae, or common pond scum, have been held up as a renewable energy panacea.
 Highly refined strains of the fast-growing biomass can absorb CO2 straight from a power plant’s smokestacks, thrive in brackish water, and have the potential to yield far more biofuel per acre than corn does.

 One promising method of algae production involves nurturing the green goo in decidedly low-tech, open-air ponds.
 But the approach is plagued by a number of issues, including a fivefold drop in yields in cold winter weather.